ray-project/ray/doc/source/index.rst

 Getting Started with Ray
 ------------------------

-Checkout :ref:`gentle-intro` to learn more about Ray to learn more about the ecosystem of libraries built on top of Ray to enable things like distributed hyperparameter tuning, Reinforcement Learning, and distributed training.
+Check out :ref:`gentle-intro` to learn more about Ray and its ecosystem of libraries that enable things like distributed hyperparameter tuning, reinforcement learning, and distributed training.

 The Ray Community
 -----------------

-Ray is more than a framework for distributed applications but also an active community of developers, research scientists, and folks that love machine learning.
+Ray is more than a framework for distributed applications but also an active community of developers, researchers, and folks that love machine learning.

 You can join (and Star!) us on `on GitHub`_.
 You can also join `community slack <https://forms.gle/9TSdDYUgxYs8SA9e8>`_ to discuss Ray!
 The community is extremely active in helping people succeed in building their ray applications.